eliavs/contouring/README.md

 contouring
 ==========

-making maps with shiny, the idea is to upload your owb data and analize it check it out at: http://spark.rstudio.com/eliavs/fooling/
+making maps with shiny<br> the idea is to upload your own data and analize it check it out at: http://spark.rstudio.com/eliavs/fooling/